cheneyveron/clover-x79-e5-2670-gtx650/README.md

 Driver free

-Note: EI Capitan and Sierra requires DVI or HDMI port.
-VGA is not supported.

-Make sure the Model in SMIBIOS is corrsponding to a patch to GraphicPlicy in Kexts and Patches.
-In my config the model is Mac-F65AE981FFA204ED. otherwise graphic card will fail to output.
+Now I use ```Lilu.kext``` and ```NvidiaGraphicsFixup.kext``` to void black screen.

-Set SMIBIOS Model to MacPro6,1 and Graphic card can change frequency But not CPU.
+Set SMIBIOS Model to MacPro6,1 now Graphic card can change frequency between 1 and 5 GHz.

-And to Macmini6,2 CPU can change frequency but not graphic card.

-What's more important?

-That is up to YOU.
-I choose CPU.
+Dota2 is very fluent, that's enough for me :)

 ## Netcard: Rtl8100/8600